NicaraguaOfficial Name: Republic of Nicaragua

 Regulations governing transit are administered by the National Police.
 For specific information concerning Nicaraguan driver’s permits, vehicle inspection, road tax, and mandatory insurance, you may wish to refer to the the National Police web site.
 You may also contact the Embassy of Nicaragua in Washington, D.C. for further information.

 Please refer to our Road Safety page for more information.
-Also, we suggest that you visit the website of Nicaragua’s national tourist office and national authority responsible for road safety information.
+We also suggest that you visit the website of Nicaragua’s national tourist office and national authority responsible for road safety information.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Nicaragua’s Civil Aviation Authority as not being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Nicaragua’s air carrier operations.
-Further information may be found on the FAA’s safety assessment page.
+AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Nicaragua’s Civil Aviation Authority as not compliant with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Nicaragua’s air carrier operations.
+Further information is available on the FAA’s safety assessment page.